 Styles

-This page covers stylesheet resources in Doors.
+This page covers class helper and stylesheet resources in Doors.

 If generic resource syntax is new, start with Resources.
 This page focuses on what is specific to <style> and <link rel="stylesheet">.